cynthialmy/cynthialmy.github.io/_posts/2024-06-11-contract-manager.md

 ### Why This Framing Mattered

-Traditional governance asks: *"Is this data good?"*
-I reframed it as: *"What's the worst that happens if this passes?"*
+Traditional governance asks: *"Is this data good?"* I reframed the question as: *"What is the worst that happens if this passes unchecked?"*

-This shifted conversations from compliance theater to risk-adjusted decision-making.
+This reframing shifted conversations from compliance theater to risk-adjusted decision-making.
+It also gave engineering and legal stakeholders a shared language for evaluating changes.
+Instead of debating whether something "should be reviewed," teams could point to the matrix and agree on the appropriate response based on impact, reversibility, and detection window.

+### What I Explicitly Decided Not to Solve

+I chose not to build a general-purpose data quality platform.
+The scope could have expanded to cover data profiling, anomaly detection, or lineage visualization.
+I rejected all of those for the initial release because they would have delayed the core value proposition: giving producers and consumers a reliable, low-friction way to negotiate data interfaces.
+Solving the contract problem first created the foundation that made those other capabilities viable later.

 ---

-## 2. System Design Under Uncertainty
+## 2. System Design: Choosing the Architecture Under Uncertainty

+I evaluated three design approaches before settling on the current architecture.

+**Option A: Centralized approval workflow.** Every contract change goes through a single governance team.
+This approach maximizes control but creates a bottleneck.
+At the rate teams were shipping data products, the governance team would have needed to review over 200 contracts per month.
+I rejected this because it would have made governance the enemy of velocity.

+**Option B: Fully automated validation with no human gates.** Every check is deterministic and machine-enforced.
+This approach maximizes speed but cannot handle ambiguity.
+Breaking change detection, semantic conflicts, and compliance edge cases all require judgment that no rule engine can reliably automate.
+I rejected this because the false-negative risk was too high for a regulated automotive environment.

+**Option C: Risk-tiered routing with adaptive automation boundaries.** This is the approach I chose.
+Low-risk changes auto-approve.
+Medium-risk changes go to platform engineers.
+High-risk changes trigger cross-domain negotiation.
+The boundaries between tiers shift over time as the system learns from human decisions.

-The Data Contract Manager isn't a form builder.
-It's a **decision routing system** disguised as a UX layer.
+I chose Option C because it balanced speed against safety in a way that could improve over time.
+The Data Contract Manager is not a form builder.
+It is a **decision routing system** with a UX layer designed to make the routing feel natural to producers and reviewers.

 ### Decision Flow Architecture